Board of Directors

 Consumer Group Appointees

-Marina is an Assistant Professor at the University of Ottawa’s Faculty of Law, Common Law Section, where she is a member of the Center for Law, Technology, and Society.
+Marina is an Associate Professor at the University of Ottawa’s Faculty of Law, Common Law Section, where she is a member of the Center for Law, Technology, and Society.
 Marina has research and teaching experience in consumer protection, telecommunications, law & technology policy, and dispute resolution.
 She holds a law degree from the University of Belgrade (Serbia) and a LLM in Law & Technology from the University of Ottawa.

 Jacques C. P. Bellemare